senorprogrammer/hammerspoon_init/README.md

 * `Cmd-Alt-Ctrl-d` : delete the files

+### Firewall
+Displays two dots in the top-right of the menubar:
+* Firewall state: red for off, green for on
+* Firewall stealth mode: red for off, green for on

+Checks the status every two minutes

 ### Hammerspoon Development
 A script to automatically reload the Hammerspoon configuration whenever a file in the `.hammerspoon` dir changes